-Fall.
+FALL.
 This course will acquaint students with the comprehensive nature of public health preparedness and response efforts for disasters whether natural or man-made.
-We discuss all aspects of public health preparedness and include discussions of specific preparedness elements necessary for responses to natural disasters and man-made events including deliberate or unintentional biological, chemical, or radiologic incidents.
+Students will get introduced to practical considerations of public health preparedness from the local, state, and national levels.
+Discussions of specific preparedness elements necessary for responses to natural disasters and man-made events will be covered, often in consultation with guest speakers and experts in various aspects of public health preparedness and practice.
 Ethical and legal issues related to preparedness and bioterrorism are also discussed.
-The course includes several in-class case exercises.
+Students can expect interactive discussions, assigned readings, in-class exercises, and a project and/or paper.